visit-dav/visit/src/doc/python_scripting/functions.rst

   AddPlot("Curve", "myvar")
   DrawPlots()

-  # Define more expressions using lists of variables and definitions
+  # Define more expressions using lists of variables and definitions.
   myvars = []
   mydefs = []
   myvars.append("myvar1")